Build a classification decision tree#

 )

-In a previous notebook, we learnt that a linear classifier will define a linear separation to split classes using a linear combination of the input features.
-In our 2-dimensional space, it means that a linear classifier will define some oblique lines that best separate our classes.
-We define a function below that, given a set of data points and a classifier, will plot the decision boundaries learnt by the classifier.
+In a previous notebook, we learnt that linear classifiers define a linear separation to split classes using a linear combination of the input features.
+In our 2-dimensional feature space, it means that a linear classifier finds the oblique lines that best separate the classes.
+This is still true for multiclass problems, except that more than one line is fitted.
+We can use DecisionBoundaryDisplay to plot the decision boundaries learnt by the classifier.

 from sklearn.linear_model import LogisticRegression